 What should organisations do?

-Unfortunately it is not always possible to prevent bullying from taking place.
-There are steps that an organisation can take to provide and promote a safe, healthy and fair environment for people to work in.
+Unfortunately it is not always possible to prevent bullying from taking place, but there are steps that an organisation can take to promote a safe, healthy and fair environment for people to work in.

-Whenever a case of bullying or harassment rises employers should take the opportunity to examine its policies, procedures and working methods to see if they can be improved.
+Whenever a case of bullying or harassment arises employers should take the opportunity to examine its policies, procedures and working methods to see if they can be improved.

-In addition, all organisations, large and small, should have policies and procedures for dealing with grievances and disciplinary matters.
-In particular, individuals should note who they can speak to if they have a work related problem and managers should be trained in all aspects of the organisation’s policies.
+In addition, all organisations large and small should have policies and procedures for dealing with grievances and disciplinary matters.
+In particular, individuals should note who they can speak to if they have a work-related problem.
+Managers should be trained in all aspects of the organisation’s policies.

 If an individual does raise allegations of bullying and harassment it would almost certainly be considered to be a grievance and should be dealt with in accordance with an employer’s own policies.

 Any complaint should be investigated promptly and objectively and taken seriously.
 Those investigating the claims of harassment should consider all of the circumstances including the fact that the perception of the complainant as harassment is often felt differently by different people.